-Course Code: DNE403 Course Title: Copy-Writing Course Outcomes
+Course Code: DNE403 Course Title: Copy Writing Course Outcomes Course Outcomes The student at the completion of the course will be able to: 1.
+Understand the importance of copy in executing good design communication

-- 1. Understand the importance of copy in executing good design communication - 2.
-Support design work with the use of effective copy
+2. Support design work with the use of effective copy

-Course Code: DNE404 Course Title: Electricals & Electronics Course Outcomes
+Course Code: DNE402 Course Title: Electricals & Electronics Course Outcomes

-- 1. To Make Students Understand Critical Non-Ideal Effects In Electronic Devices and Systems And How To Address - 2.
+- 1. To Make Students Understand Critical Non-Ideal Effects In Electronic Devices and Systems And How To Address Such Effects - 2.
 Enabling Them To Design And Construct Physical electronic Circuits That Operate As Desired.

-Course Code: DNP452 Course Title: Design Dissertation Course Outcomes
+Course Code: DNP451 Course Title: Design Dissertation Course Outcomes